snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/migration-guides/unified/index.md

 import TabItem from '@theme/TabItem';
 ```

+### Upgrading to 0.3.0

+The only change required is that if you currently use `snowplow__allow_refresh` without also adding a `--full-refresh` flag in any script this is now required to ensure the manifest tables are full refreshed.

 ### Upgrading to 0.2.0

 The views table needs to be altered for existing Snowflake, Databricks or Redshift users as the data type of `engaged_time_in_s`, `absolute_time_in_s` have changed.
 Please modify the below script to fit your schemas and apply them before running the upgraded package.